Andrew Hochhauser QC

 Andrew Hochhauser QC is a barrister at Essex Court Chambers, a Harmsworth scholar and Bencher of Middle Temple, a Fellow of the Chartered Institute of Arbitrators and a Deputy High Court Judge, ticketed in both the Chancery and Queen’s Bench Divisions.
 He specialises in commercial and employment litigation, with a substantial court and advisory practice.
 For over twenty five years he has been highly recommended by all the legal directories in both commercial dispute resolution and employment.
 He was recently described by Chambers UK as “The best cross-examiner in the business” who “sets the standard for dedication to the cause” And the Legal 500 said “He can win the unwinnable cases, he can terrify the opposition with his name alone and he can make the court dance to his tune” .

 As a Fellow of the Chartered Institute of Arbitrators, Andrew has knowledge and experience of national and international arbitration both as Counsel and as Arbitrator.
 Andrew also accepts Mediator appointments.
 He has delivered lectures to Chancery Bar Association, the Employment Lawyers Bar Association, the Bar Conference, the Institute of Barristers’ Clerks, the Singapore Bar Association and Bristol University.
 Between 2007-2018, he has chaired first the Middle Temple Scholarship and Prizes Committee and then its Education Committee, fostering young talent and promoting excellence at the Bar.
 Andrew is Vice Chair of the Inns of Court College of Advocacy, with responsibility for Specialist Bar Associations and, in that capacity, he has run several specialist courses on handling expert evidence for experienced practitioners.
 For 15 years, together with fellow IAA trainer Colin Edelman QC, ran the Middle Temple New Practitioners Civil Programme, overseeing advocacy training for new barristers.
-He is currently Deputy Treasurer of Middle Temple and in 2020 he will be the Treasurer of the Inn.
+He is Treasurer of Middle Temple.
 Together with Lord Justice Bean, he set up the Inn’s Access to the Bar Awards, which enables those from underprivileged backgrounds to spend time in chambers and shadowing a Judge.

 He is honorary Counsel to Westminster Abbey.
 In 2011 he obtained an MA from the Courtauld Institute of Art, where he specialised in British Modernism.
 He was a Trustee of the V&A from 2011-2019, and he is currently Chair of the Samuel Courtauld Trust, Chair of Paintings in Hospitals, a Governor of the University of the Arts London, a Trustee of the National AIDS Trust, Ballet Black and Courtauld Institute of Art.